renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 comments: false
 ---

-This blogpost provides a fully working script which: i) opens and prepares a dataset; ii) runs a model; and iii) retrieves new, useful information from the model's output.
+This blogpost provides a fully working script to: i) open and prepare a dataset; ii) run a model; and iii) retrieve new, useful information from the model's output.

 For your own network analysis project, you need a working Python programming environment.
 For this I strongly recommend [Anaconda](https://www.anaconda.com/){:target="_blank"}, which makes Python programming easier (it comes with many packages pre-installed, helps you to install packages, manage package dependencies, and it includes Jupyter Notebooks, among other useful programs) The remainder of this post assumes that you are working with Anaconda and Jupyter Notebooks.[This page](https://renswilderom.github.io/blog/python/2021-11-19-How-to-get-started-with-Python/){:target="_blank"} will help you to get there.